vincentbergeron33/How-to-avoid-scam-in-Crypto-world/README.md

 - You can find on all three pages the same menu which includes the small Blockchain logo for aestetic only and then three links to the Home Page (What is Cryptocurrency?), Buy page (Buy Crypto Safely) and Scam page (Report a Scam).

-- This feature doesn't open the page on a different tab as each of the page has the top menu, this will ease the navigation of the viewers.
+- This feature doesn't open the page in a different tab and all the pages has it.
+This is to ensure easy navigation between the pages.

 ![Nav Bar](assets/images/navigation%20menu.png)

 __Home page welcome image__

-- The landing page image is showing bitcoin which is the most popular coin and an app with prices which catch the eyes to new buyer of cryptocurrency.
+- The landing page image is showing bitcoin which is the most popular coin and an app with price action.
+The image catches the eyes to new buyer of cryptocurrency.

 ![Index Welcome page](assets/images/welcome-image.png)